geeky-prashant/magazine/README.md

   <br />

   <h2 align="center">Magazine</h2>
-In this project, I have build a Magazine article using CSS Grid, <br />The project is built using HTML5 & CSS3.
+In this project, I have build a Magazine article using CSS Grid, The project is built using HTML5 & CSS3.

   <a href="https://geeky-prashant.github.io/magazine/"><strong>➥ Live Demo</strong></a>